kindspirit/PromiseXHR/README.md

     XHR({url: URL (string), method: request method (string), headers: headers (object)} [, data (object | string) [, timeout (number)]])

+Any parameter can be omitted.
+Defaults to GET request method unless data is provided in which case it default to POST.
+If you omit the URL will substitute the URL of the current page (location.pathname+location.search)

 Returns a Promise, fulfilled with xhr on network response.
 Rejected on error or timeout with reason "error" or "timeout" respectively.